corpuschat/docs/widget/add-to-squarespace.md

     - Add valid HTML or scripts into either the **header** or **footer** Code Injection fields.
     - Save your changes to apply the widget to your site.

-<a href="https://support.squarespace.com/hc/en-us/articles/205815908" target="webflow">See full instructions on Squarespace help center ›</a>
+<a href="https://support.squarespace.com/hc/en-us/articles/205815908" target="squarespace">See full instructions on Squarespace help center ›</a>

 ## Summary